hamawoo78/Canvas_Game/README.md

-#Get the start with Mario!
+#Get the star with Mario!